-Buddha was a popular teacher among his followers who worship him as a medium of life in this world as that of the heavens.
-The construction of divine images and their subsequent meditation and worship pureness in thinking and gave mental peace to the human being.
-Buddha statues generally show a particular Mudra (a Sanskrit word) or hand gesture.
-This is because the followers of Buddha used symbolic gesture through the iconography of Buddha image to evoke particular ideas during Buddhist meditation or rituals.
+You have seen that statues of Buddha show a particular Mudra ( a Sanskrit word) or hand gesture.
+This is because the followers of Buddha used symbolic gestures through the iconography of the Buddha image to evoke particular ideas during Buddhist meditation or rituals.

-In Indian sculptural art, images are the symbolic representations of divinity whose origin and end is expressed through the religious and spiritual beliefs.
+In Indian sculptural art, images are symbolic representations of divinity whose origin and end is expressed through religious and spiritual beliefs.

 1. Dharmachakra Mudra